Steve Wozniak Drops Facebook: 'The Profits Are All Based On the User's Info' - Slashdot

 "You are a true believer.
 Blessings of the state, blessings of the masses.
 Thou art a subject of the divine.
 Created in the image of man, by the masses, for the masses.
 Let us be thankful we have an occupation to fill.
 Work hard; increase production, prevent accidents, and be happy. [or] Let us be thankful we have commerce.
 Buy mor

 Fake out article again?
-(Score:4, Informative)
+(Score:5, Informative)

 is this the same click-bait article I saw posted on Reddit [reddit.com] where it was titled Woz "leaving Facebook" (like he was an employee there), only to have the article explain they meant closing his account, and then at the end of the article reveal he didn't even delete the profile in the end, because he didn't want someone else taking his username?